Arkounay/QuickAdminGeneratorBundle/docs/Actions.md

 #### Normal actions

-Normal actions are action that can be used against a single item.
+Normal actions are actions that can be used against a single item.

 To add a normal action, override the `getActions()` method.
 ```php